priyankaa-roy/Automated-Food-Price-and-Ingredients-Comparison/README.md

 ## 📊 Project Overview
-Our project aims to create a user-friendly website where shoppers can compare food prices and ingredients across various retailers.
+This project aims to create a user-friendly website where shoppers can compare food prices and ingredients across various retailers.
 By leveraging web scraping and data analysis, we provide real-time information that helps users save money and time while shopping. 💰⏰

 ## 🚀 Features
 - `Price Comparison`: Easily compare prices of food items from different retailers. 🏷️